alterNERDtive/VoiceAttack-profiles/README.md

 One caveat applies: settings will only be saved in the profile you have selected, but be preserved if you switch around.

-## Using a Profile ##

-Import the profile into VA, check the startup command for any settings you might want to adjust, activate it, done.

-Oh, and you probably might want to check the corresponding README first.

-## Including a Profile ##

-If you are already using a custom profile (or want to use mine), you can include others by going to the profile options and adding them to the “Include commands form other profiles:” option.

-VoiceAttack does not execute configured startup commands for included profiles.
-Hence, you’ll have to have your own profile have one that in turn runs the included profiles’ startup commands.
-Main advantage is that you can just upgrade the included profiles to newer versions without losing your own stuff.
+### Making changes ###

+If you want to edit a command or add your own, _do not edit the profiles directly_.
+Instead create commands in your custom profile, and copy commands you want to change over to that before editing them.
+This will make sure no changes are lost if you update the profiles.

 Because of limitations of VoiceAttack itself, only the first matching command found will be executed, _including EDDI events_.
+That means that if you create commands to handle EDDI events, you are going to have to check the imported profiles if they rely on these event handlers as well, and call them manually if they do.

-That means you have to check your profile against the imported ones for events they both handle.
-E.g. if you already have a `((EDDI Message sent))` handler in your profile, you have to run `RatAttack.EDDI Message sent` and `SealAttack.EDDI Message sent` from within it.
+E.g.  if you want to create a custom `((EDDI Message sent))` handler in your profile, you will have to make it excute the `EliteDangerous.EDDI Message sent`, `RatAttack.EDDI Message sent` and `SealAttack.EDDI Message sent` commands.

-You also have to do that if you include multiple profiles using the same events (e.g. RatAttack + SealAttack), even if you don’t have the same event in the including profile!
-If you want to make sure, manually create all EDDI Event handlers used in imported profiles and have them call the corresponding commands.
-See the Elite Dangerous profile for reference.
+Otherwise stuff _will_ break.

+If you have no idea what the previous two paragraphs were about, you can most likely just ignore them.

+## Updating ##

+If you have followed the steps outlined above closely, updating will be exceedingly simple: just download the new VoiceAttack package, import, done!

+Should VoiceAttack report any conflicts, either tell it to overwrite the commands or start from a clean slate by deleting the profiles manually and then re-importing.
+Again, if you have followed the recommended installation guidelines this will not cause you to lose any settings or changes you have made.

+### Major Version Changes ###

+If a profile’s major version number changes (e.g. SpanshAttack 1.x.x to 2.0.0) there _will_ be changes to the profile that include one or any amount of the following changes:

+* command names / command invocation have changed
+* configuration variable name or format have changed
+* features removed
+* _major_ features added

+**If you see a major version number change in the release notes, please pay attention to said notes to know what you might have to change to get it to work!**

 ## Need Help / Want to Contribute? ##